ibm-cloud-docs/assistant-data/information-security.md

 IBM is committed to providing our clients and partners with innovative data privacy, security and governance solutions to assist them on their journey to GDPR compliance.

-Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey [here](../../icons/launch-glyph.svg "External link icon")](http://www.ibm.com/gdpr){: external}.
+Learn more about IBM's own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey [here](http://www.ibm.com/gdpr){: external}.

 ## More information
 {: #information-security-gdpr-icp4d}

-For more information about data privacy in {{site.data.keyword.icp4dfull_notm}}, see [Considerations for GDPR readiness](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/overview/gdpr.html){: external}.
+For more information about data privacy in {{site.data.keyword.icp4dfull_notm}}, see [Considerations for GDPR readiness](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.5.0/cpd/overview/gdpr.html){: external}.